OmniTrade/coin_price/README.md

 =========

-CoinPrice fetch cryptocurrency latest prices from a Source API and cache results into an in-memory hash or into Redis.
+CoinPrice fetch cryptocurrency latest prices from a Source API and cache results into an in-memory hash or Redis.
 Price values are returned as BigDecimal and timestamps as Integer Unix time.

 __NOTE__: Coinpaprika is currently set as the default price Source, but there are more sources available and CoinPrice is extensible by adding more Sources.